Lee Williams in the Paetuia Studio workroom, Whanganui

 Lee Erihāpeti Williams · Costume maker · Craft tutor · Kaihoahoa Kākahu

-Lee has spent more than thirty years in costume, garment, and textile work across film, theatre, and opera — including costume and props making with Wētā Workshop on major screen productions, wardrobe for the stage, and ongoing work with the New Zealand Opera School.
-More recently she has been teaching fashion and costume, sharing the craft with the next set of makers.
+Lee has spent more than thirty years in costume, garment, and textile work: film, theatre, opera, Wētā Workshop, wardrobe rooms, the New Zealand Opera School, and years of teaching fashion and costume to the next set of makers.

 Paetuia sits upstairs at 180 Victoria Avenue — a room that has held generations of seamstresses and makers, including Lee's own mother.
 She works there now alongside her daughter and mokopuna, and artist Amanda Searle.
 For a long time she has been behind other people's productions.
-Paetuia is where she stands in front of the work.
+Paetuia is where the work, the teaching, and the stories come forward.

 04Teaching & community